Long-term validation of documents

 # Question: What is the difference between sealing and packaging?

-Sealing refers to the act of using an electronic signature whose owner is not a person (but rather an organization, for example) to seal a document.
+Sealing refers to the act of using an electronic signature whose owner is not a person (but rather an organisation, for example) to seal a document.
 Packaging is a proprietary technique used by Signicat to seal a document.

 Signicat's packaging solution gathers the data related to the signature, such as the algorithms and certificates used, seals them using the XAdES format and then packages the visual signed document together with the XAdES file and seals them together using the PAdES format.
 The final result is a document that can be read with any PDF reader and whose relevant validation data can be accessed using Adobe Reader.